Chart Color Schemes

 Sunshine has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects that could affect this region.
-Notable projects include Sunshine Superhub and Albion Station Upgrade, Sunshine Priority Precinct Vision 2050, Western Rail Plan, and Next Generation Trams.
-The following list details those most relevant.
+AreaSearch has identified twelve projects likely affecting this region.
+Notable ones are Sunshine Superhub and Albion Station Upgrade, Sunshine Priority Precinct Vision 2050, Western Rail Plan, and Next Generation Trams.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.